 When will the Atlas cover all countries?

 Currently, the website features data for 195 countries, and includes 11 country analysis narratives and 4 industry spotlights to support this data.
-Throughout 2018, data for 195 countries and additional narratives will be included as we conduct further research, engage with relevant stakeholders and develop new due diligence tools.
+Going forward, data for 195 countries will be updated annually and additional narratives, as well as new due diligence tools, will be included and revised as we conduct further research and engage with relevant stakeholders.